Adversarial Rademacher Complexity of Deep Neural Networks: Discussion on Existing Methods for Rademacher Complexity

-where $\|\cdot\|$ is the spectral norm.
-The proof is based on the induction on layers.
-Let $W_j$ be the weight matrix of the present layer and $X_j$ be the output of $X$ pass through the first to the $l-1$ layer.
-Then, one can compute the matrix covering number $\mathcal{N}(\{W_jX_j\},\|\cdot\|_2,\epsilon)$ by induction.
+where $\|\cdot\|$ denotes the spectral norm.
+Their proof employs layer-wise induction: for each layer $j$, let $W_j$ represent the layer's weight matrix and $X_j$ denote the network's output after processing through layers 1 to $j-1$.
+The bound is derived by inductively computing the matrix covering number $\mathcal{N}(\{W_jX_j\},\|\cdot\|_2,\epsilon)$ for each layer.